wanghaisheng/prince_collection_astro/src/content/news/four-seasons-baja-peninsula.md

 ---
 draft: false
-title: Four Seasons Baja Peninsula
+title: Four Seasons Cabo San Lucas
 author: Prince Collection
 description: "Officially opening on May 1, 2024, Four Seasons Cabo San Lucas at Cabo del Sol will be a welcome addition to the already established luxury